laravel-liberu/cnp-validator/README.md

 Don't forget to add the translation for the validator error message in `resources/lang/**/validation.php` under the `cnp` key.

-The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.
+The [Laravel Liberu Core](https://github.com/laravel-enso/Core) package comes with this package included.

 <!--h-->
 ### Contributions